gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitHub-GitHub-Enterprise-JMESPath-filter-examples-gij-self-managed.md

 `[?contains(name, 'git')]`

 This is a filter based on the text in the repository name.
-It will list repositories with names that contain the word `'git'`.
+It lists repositories with the names that contain the word `'git'`.
 Do note that the declared string format is case-sensitive.

 ## 2\.
 Starts with or ends with